 In 2003 the current owners finished the new lodge, designed by Moshe Safdie.
 It is a rare example of first-class twentieth-century architecture in Scotland.
 Like Sir John, they run Corrour as a Scottish sporting estate that combines innovative land management with traditional values.

-In keeping with this, the lodge and seven holiday houses combine old-fashioned appeal with modern furnishing.
+In keeping with this, the lodge and eight holiday houses combine old-fashioned appeal with modern furnishing.
 They offer seclusion in spectacular surroundings.
 With silent, peaceful nights, abundant wildlife and remarkable starscapes, Corrour is the ultimate wilderness escape.